skasab/psci413/conclusion.md

 Where could we go from here?
 The marching tide of polarization has trickled down to the state legislatures, despite some high-profile **Exceptions** that I've highlighted.
 Some argue that the way forward, to cut through polarization, is through reform at the state level -- such as sending voters sample ballots and information pamphlets.¹ Others offer that the bully pulpit of the Presidency could be wielded to the maximum effect in these elections order to minimize partisan gridlock.² In effect, accelerating polarization in order to actually get to true governing, albeit in a nationalized context.

 It's easy to dismiss the polarization of state legislatures as irreversible and all-encompassing, and to remain despondent about the future of our country.
 But in the world of politics, nothing is forever -- where is the Whig Party or the Solid South?
-Tip O'Neill's maxim that "all politics is local" may not apply anymore, but we haven't reached "all politics is national" yet.
 The tales of Del.
-Boggs and Rep. Petit, and their recent electoral successes, demonstrate that.
+Boggs and Rep. Petit, and their recent electoral successes, demonstrate that there is still a path forward.
+Tip O'Neill's maxim that "all politics is local" may not apply anymore, but we haven't reached "all politics is national" yet either.

- We're certainly in the throes of a turbulent era of polarization, but _this too, shall pass._

 ### Works Cited & Notes